GatikiML/Hopfield/README.md

 ## Features

 - **Associative Memory**: Retrieve original images from blurred or noisy versions.
-- **Image Processing**: Apply Gaussian blur and convert images to binary format for training.
-- **Dynamic URL Generation**: Fetch images with random rotations using the VisualCube API.
+- **Image Processing**: Train the network on images and retrive orignal images using blured or lower resolution versions of the image.

 ## Table of Contents